Brother gives testimony in Iowa teen starvation death trial

-DES MOINES, Iowa (AP) - An Iowa teenager testified at his mother's murder trial that she forced him and his two sisters to sleep on their bedroom floor in their own waste for months and that she refused to feed one sister in the days before she starved to death.
+DES MOINES, Iowa (AP) - An Iowa teenager has testified in the murder trial of his adoptive mother, telling jurors she refused to feed his sister days before she starved to death.

-The Des Moines Register reports that the 16-year-old told the Polk County jury on Wednesday that his sister Natalie had become too weak to get up to eat, but their mother told her she wouldn't help her.
+The Des Moines Register reports that Jaden Finn told a Polk County jury on Wednesday that Natalie had become too weak to get up to eat.
+He told jurors his mother told his sister she wouldn't feed her if she wouldn't get up.

 Rep. Tom Sands, a Republican lawmaker in the Iowa House, says he won't seek re-election in November.
 Sands, who represents Wapello in eastern Iowa, announced Thursday he will withdraw his name from the general...

 Wildlife officials note there have been several sightings of snowy owls across Iowa in recent weeks.
 Sioux City television station KTIV reports that an estimated 50 and 75 snowy owls are in Iowa _ considerably higher than...More >>